carpentries-incubator/python-humanities-lesson/_episodes/05-loops-and-functions.md

 >
 > 3. Let's say you only want to look at data from a given multiple of years.
 How would you modify your loop in order to generate a data file for only every 5th year, starting from 1500?
 >
-> 4. Instead of splitting out the data by years, a colleague wants to analyse each term separately.
-How would you write a unique csv file for each term?
+> 4. Instead of splitting out the data by years, a colleague wants to analyse each place separately.
+How would you write a unique csv file for each location?
 {: .challenge}

 ## Building reusable and modular code with functions